 Why Choose Us at Meissner Law Firm?

 For more than 40 years, Meissner Law Firm has helped navigate the most challenging of truck accidents across the state.
-We are proven trial attorneys, having recovered millions of dollars in losses for our clients.
-Super Lawyers recognizes the work we do, and we are a part of the Multimillion Dollar Advocates Forum.
+We are proven trial attorneys, having recovered hundreds of millions of dollars in losses for our clients.

 Our California truck accident attorneys have exceptional compassion for our clients, and we personally fight for your benefit.
 We will investigate, build an evidence-based case, make the maximum claim, and go to court when necessary.
 You work directly with an attorney, not just a case manager.